Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

 \subsection{\underline{\textbf{Phase 5:}} Global Model Aggregation (lines \ref{Ph5:start}-\ref{Ph5:end} in Alg.~\ref{alg:Fed-Span_alg})}

-Global round { $k$} of {\tt Fed-Span} concludes with a global aggregation conducted via an upward-directed tree to form the new global model { $\bm{\omega}^{(k+1)}$}.
-This phase is illustrated in Fig.~\ref{fig:system_model}(e) and detailed further below.
+Upon completing \textbf{\textit{Phase 3}} for the last local round { $\ell = L^{(k)}$}, {Fed-Span} concludes with a global aggregation conducted via an upward-directed tree to form the new global model { $\bm{\omega}^{(k+1)}$}.
+This phase is illustrated in Fig.~\ref{fig:system_model}(e) and detailed below.